 Patriot Place is committed to environmentally responsible and sustainable design practices

 Adjacent to Gillette Stadium is Patriot Place a 1.3 million sq. ft. super regional lifestyle destination.
-Slated to open in the fall of 2008, Patriot Place is committed to continuing the environmentally responsible and sustainable design practices that began with Gillette Stadium.
+Opened in the fall of 2008, Patriot Place is committed to continuing the environmentally responsible and sustainable design practices that began with Gillette Stadium.
 Numerous sustainable design initiatives were included in the Patriot Place project, including site design, building performance, energy efficiency and more!

 |454,008 kW-hrs of electricity - Enough to power 43 homes for a full year|